Information on Oral Cavity Diseases

 Symptoms

-- Speech difficulties (rare) including lisp
+• Speech difficulties (rare), including a lisp

 Iowa Dental Group